The following is reproduced from St. Aloysius Church: The Old and the New by the Rt. Rev. John M. Doyle, PA, LLD, Pastor

 The original idea for the innovation in St. Aloysius interior came from the great Cathedral of Milan, Italy, the third largest and one of the most beautiful in the world.
 In the center of that edifice, close to the altar rail, is an opening in the floor, circular in effect and probably a score of feet in diameter.
 Around the rail is one step where pilgrims can kneel.
 In the crypt below, on a basement level, as it were, is the preserved body of St. Charles Borromeo, a former Archbishop of Milan, and uncle of St. Aloysius.
 Kneeling at the rail, one can clearly see the remains of St. Charles.
 Participating in this sight a number of years ago, the pastor of St. Aloysius Church asked himself...
 “If it is possible to look down into a basement level, why should it not be possible to look up satisfactorily through an opening?”
 Thus began the study by architect and engineers of the idea that resulted in the present St. Aloysius.

-The interior of St. Alouysius, due to the limitation of the site — only 72 x 100 feet — brought about this new architecture.
-It is safe to say that, in all the world, there is not another church with an interior exactly like that of “Everybody’s Church” on Washington Blvd.
-This refers not only to the impressive grouping of color which includes twenty-six different kinds of marble, but also to this unique seating arrangement where b all worshipers on each of the three separate floors of the church can see and hear the priest officiating at the main altar.
+The interior of St. Aloysius, due to the limitation of the site (only 72 x 100 feet) brought about this new architecture.
+It is safe to say that, in all the world, there is not another church with an interior exactly like that of “Everybody’s Church” on Washington Boulevard.
+This refers not only to the impressive grouping of color which includes twenty-six different kinds of marble, but also to this unique seating arrangement where all worshipers on each of the three separate floors of the church can see and hear the priest officiating at the main altar.
 This worthy engineering feat was accomplished avoiding any appearance of a secular auditorium with its conventional balconies.

 When cutting the “well” back from the sanctuary rail into the main body of the church was first under consideration, it was feared that a considerable number of seats would have to be eliminated.
-However, this loss of space on the main floor (about one hundred seats) is more than offset by the fact that more than eight hundred seats were provided by the construction of the lower church.
+However, this loss of space on the main floor (about 100 seats) is more than offset by the fact that more than 800 seats were provided by the construction of the lower church.

 At the time, St. Aloysius comfortably sat 2,100 people in pews, while an additional 500 could have been accommodated with portable steel chairs.
 In 1973, several pews were removed from the balcony to accommodate the new pipe organ built and installed by Gabriel Kney.
 While the area on either side of the organ could accommodate the reinstallation of the pews, this has never happened.
-The space of the organ takes up the area of about 100 seats.
+The organ occupies an the area of about 100 seats.
 It is believed that even today, St. Al’s could easily accommodate 2000 or more people on special occasions.